openflighthpc/power-server/README.md

 ### Setting Up Systemd

 A basic `systemd` unit file can be found [here](support/power-server.service).
 The unit file will need to be tweaked according to where the application has been installed/configured.
+The unit needs to be stored within `/etc/systemd/system`.

 ## Starting the Server